LucasMagnum/same-api-project-template/README.md

 }
 ```

-This will return a 204 response with no data:
+This will return a 204 response with no data.